gboder/adpass/README.md

 * IoC using ASP.NET Core solution

 # Contribution
 Please feel free to contribute or fork this repository however please note that no guarantee is given about the code.
-Please consult the changelog page.
+Please consult the !changelog.md! page.